jalvaradoo/webpage-jalvarado/content/work_in_progress/porter_hypothesis/index.md

 ---
 title: "The effects of environmental regulation on firm competitiveness: The Porter Hypothesis under the lens"
 summary: "In 2017, Chile introduced a green tax targeting plants with a power capacity of 50 MW or higher.
-I exploit this and other discontinuities in the tax design to identify the effects of environmental regulation on firm competitiveness and employment across diverese industries."
+I exploit this and other discontinuities in the tax design to identify the effects of environmental regulation on firm competitiveness and employment across diverse industries."

 tags:
 - Environmental regulation